sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 {{< image src="/images/practices/steam_concept.png"
 alt="Overview of the different elements of the STEAM mnemonic model."
 caption="The different resources that allow you to plow full STEAM ahead." >}}

+### Usage

+Summarized, the STEAM framework can be used as follows:

+1. Evaluate current assets across STEAM categories.
+2. Gain insights into resource availability and deficiencies.
+3. Avoid short-term optimization; consider long-term consequences.
+4. Assess potential actions and their impact on resource levels.
+5. Make decisions based on resource balance and personal needs.
+6. Take action confidently and reflect on outcomes for continuous improvement.

+When you are faced with a decision, consider what your current assets are in each of the STEAM categories.
+This will give you a better understanding of what you can leverage to make to most of the situation, as will it inform you which resources are currently lacking. (ex. _if you have plenty of time, but lack energy, maybe it is time for an energizing hobby_).
+When considering these trade-offs, remember that the goal is not to maximize all categories, but to find a balance that suits your needs.

+{{<tip text=`
+Do not fall into the trap of short-term optimization.
+While it might be tempting to focus on the immediate gains, make sure to reflect on the mid-to-long term consequences of your decisions.
+This will help you to make more informed choices, and work towards sustainable growth.
+`>}}

+Assess the potential actions you can take, and how they would impact the level of the STEAM resources you have available.
+Do this in any way that suits you best, be it a indication of high, medium, or low impact, or a numerical score.
+I personally like to use a simple scale ranging from -2 to +2, where -2 is a significant negative impact, 0 is neutral, and +2 is a significant positive impact.

+Once you have written down your assessment, take a step back and reflect on the results.
+Do not be afraid to revisit your initial efforts, and adjust the scores if you feel they do not accurately represent the situation.
+Just be mindful of the fact that we are not looking for the perfect situational analysis, but for a good-enough indication to help you make an informed decision.

+Armed with the list of potential options, and the impact they would have on your STEAM resources, you can now make a choice on how to proceed.
+Once you have made your decision, take charge and act upon it.
+Do not let the fear of making the wrong choice hold you back, and give it your best effort.
+Avoid wasting your energy on second-guessing yourself, but use it to make the most of the situation.
+Schedule a moment to revisit your decision at a later time, and reflect on the outcomes.
+This will help you to learn from your choices, and help you improve your self-awareness and decision-making skills.

 ## Examples